- Causes of Fatigue Slideshow Pictures

 What Are the Five Signs of Narcolepsy?

 Narcolepsy is a neurological disorder that affects your ability to sleep and wake up.
-People with narcolepsy have excessive, uncontrollable daytime sleepiness.
+The five signs of narcolepsy are excessive daytime sleepiness, cataplexy, sleep paralysis, Hallucinations, and disrupted sleep.

 What Are the Three Types of Sleep Apnea?